SugarChain-Studio/sugarch-utilities/packages/asset-manager/README.md

 };

 // Assembling an asset registration function
-// I like to pack asset in separate files, and each file will have a function like this.
-For me, t's easier to manage the massing assets. function registerSimpleExample() {
+// Tips: I like to pack asset in separate files, and each file will have a function like this.
+//   With custom assets piling up, it's easier to manage them this way. function registerSimpleExample() {
     // Add the asset to the game AssetManager.addAsset("ItemHandHeld", assetDef);